Luan Anhui, China Travel Guide

 Most foreign nationals require a visa to enter China.
 For tourism to Luan, the most common visa is the L Visa (Tourist Visa).
 Other types include F (non-commercial visit), M (business), and Z (work) visas.

 Submit an application form, passport, photograph, invitation letter or detailed itinerary, and supporting documents.
 Apply at a Chinese embassy or consulate in your home country.
-Many consulates require online application completion and appointment scheduling.
+Many consulates require web-based application completion and appointment scheduling.

 Valid valid for six months after entry date, with two blank visa pages.